PedromDimas/IPM/index.md

 ## IPMing :D

-Hello and Welcome to our IPM project, we IPMing!
+Hello and Welcome to our IPM project
 ---
 ## G1
 - 52919, Pedro Dimas